osrg/namazu/example/yarn/4301-reproduce/README.md

 If these operations does not return in a moderate timeout, the disk should be marked bad, and thus `NodeHealthyStatus` should flip to false.

-We found this bug using Earthquake, though the bug is *not* non-deterministic.
+We found this bug using Namazu, though the bug is *not* non-deterministic.

 ## YARN Version
 commit `96677be`([hadoop-docker-nightly:20151027](https://github.com/AkihiroSuda/hadoop-docker-nightly/tree/20151027))

-## How to Reproduce the Bug with Earthquake
+## How to Reproduce the Bug with Namazu

 Unlike other experiments, we don't use `earthquake run` in this experiment, because we are not so much interested in non-determinism.